shikha-16/Women-in-Technology/README.md

 Visa Code UR Way to solve algorithm coding challenges, win exciting prizes and stand a chance to win an all-expenses-paid trip to meet to Visa team in Bangalore!
 Visa is recruiting students for internship and new graduate engineering opportunities.

 16. Microsoft Engage (previously Codess)
+Codess is a community for female coders initiated by Microsoft.
+Codess was established to explore ways to promote gender diversity in the engineering field.

 17. [Uber She++](https://www.uber.com/in/en/about/diversity/women-at-uber/)
 To promote the advancement of women at Uber through our network, access to leadership, professional development, and peer mentoring.